Our Process

 What is the total cost of a mediated divorce?

-The total cost of a mediated divorce, through our process, is typically $1,500–$2,000, total.
-This includes all preparation, the mediation session, and filings fees.
+The total cost of a mediated divorce, through our process, is typically $2,000–$2,500.
+This includes all preparation, the mediation session, preparing final documents, and filings fees.
 This does not include the cost of having an attorney review your agreement before signing.
-For a full breakdown, please visit our Cost Breakdown page.
+For a full breakdown, please visit our Pricing page.

 Schedule a Consultation